Mann ministry: Agriculture

 On 18 March, the day of Holi festival, Mann announced a compensation of ₹1010 million for farmers whose cotton crops were damaged by the pink bollworm.
 On 6 April 2022, 50% compensation as relief was agreed for crop loss in Muktsar district.

 To prevent the depletion of ground water table in the state, Punjab government approved an incentive of Rs 1,500 per acre for farmers, that followed the direct seeding of rice technique for the paddy crops.
 The government earmarked a sum of ₹450 crore as incentive to be distributed among the farmers for promotion of less water-consuming and cost-effective DSR (Direct Seeding of Rice) technology.

 Anti-Corruption helpline

 Mann launched an anti-corruption helpline on Martyrs day (Shaheed Diwas) on 23 March.
 Mann announced that people could use the helpline to share audio or video evidence for such incidents, and promised that action will be taken on the complaints.
+As per available RTI information received from the Vigilance Department till July 2023, barely 1% cases have been moved forward with, and a staggering 99% of all complaints being done away with since Vigilance has found no wrongdoing.